julien-arino/R-for-modellers/SLIDES/vignette-01-introduction-installation.md

 ---

-# R was originally for stats but is now much more
+# <!--fit-->R was originally for stats but is now much more

 - Open source version of S
 - Appeared in 1993